Police Athletic League Activity Specialist in Queens, New York

 Interact with parents and keep open lines of communication to better understand and manage the children.

-A minimum of two years of academic preparation in arts or recreation discipline, or other equivalent training.
+A minimum of two years of academic preparation in fine arts or other equivalent training.

 A minimum of two years of work experience in a non-profit youth or social service agency with supervisory experience.